Molokai Land Trust Questions and Answers

 It should first be noted that MLT can accept lands or conservation easements from any landowner with culturally or environmentally important lands, but is not required to accept the lands or land interests if they do not further MLT’s mission and corporate purposes.
 It is too early to discuss the specifics regarding any of the lands that Moloka’i Properties Limited has proposed to donate.
 With respect to any transaction undertaken by MLT, the following information applies.

 Extensive due diligence (investigation of the specific property) must occur before lands or land interests are accepted.
 MLT has adopted the rigorous standards and practices recommended by the Land Trust Alliance, which is a national organization that focuses on providing support to land trusts located throughout the United States.
-Among the standards and practices are recommended practices relating to land transactions, including the following issues: identifying focus areas, project selection and criteria, federal and state requirements, public benefit of transactions, site inspection, documenting conservation values, project planning, evaluating the best conservation tool, evaluating partnerships, partnership documentation, evaluating risks, non-conservation lands, public issues, legal review and technical expertise, independent legal advice, environmental due diligence for hazardous materials, determining property boundaries, easement drafting, documentation of purposes and responsibilities, recordkeeping, title investigation and subordination, and recording.
+Among the standards and practices are recommended practices relating to land transactions, including the following issues: identifying focus areas, project selection and criteria, federal and state requirements, public benefit of transactions, site or commercial inspection, documenting conservation values, project planning, evaluating the best conservation tool, evaluating partnerships, partnership documentation, evaluating risks, non-conservation lands, public issues, legal review and technical expertise, independent legal advice, environmental due diligence for hazardous materials, determining property boundaries, easement drafting, documentation of purposes and responsibilities, recordkeeping, title investigation and subordination, and recording.
 The focus over the next six months is to set the wheels in motion to accept an initial land parcel from MPL

 The Land Trust Alliance standards and practices can be reviewed at http://lta.org/spl.